What is a personal finance app

 Personal Capital

-Personal Capital, which is the next in our list, is slightly different from all the above-mentioned options.
-This is a platform offering investment services and wealth management in the first place, enriched by free financial tools, money management accounts, budgeting and personal portfolio analysis.
-Personal Capital audience consists majorly of high net-worth users, who need to monitor bank, credit card, and investment accounts all in one place.
+Personal Capital, which is the next on our list, is slightly different from all the above-mentioned options.
+This is a platform offering investment services and wealth management in the first place, enriched by free financial tools, money management accounts, budgeting, and personal portfolio analysis.
+Personal Capital’s audience consists mainly of high net-worth users who need to monitor bank, credit card, and investment accounts all in one place.
 However, the app can’t be described as cross-functional, as it doesn’t have an option of adding a debit card or cash transactions.

 Honeydue

 If you have a family or partner living with you, it’s not just about sole budget optimization anymore.
-The best tool for partner finance management is Honeydue where users can check balances, track expenses of each other, set common financial goals and set spending limits to their account.
-Moreover, this app has a chat, so if one sees that the other has made a mysterious purchase, they may inquire about it right away.
-Users can also set transparency settings themselves and choose if they want to share transactions and balances with their partner or not.
+The best tool for partner finance management is Honeydue, where users can check balances, track each other’s expenses, set common financial goals, and set spending limits for their accounts.
+Moreover, this personal finance app has a chat, so if one sees that the other has made a mysterious purchase, they may inquire about it right away.
+Users can also set transparency settings themselves and choose if they want to share transactions and balances with their partners or not.

 Types of finance apps

-As we may judge from the market review, companies develop personal finance apps for various purposes.
-They combine features and build solutions according to the audience needs, so sorting out apps based on their area of focus in terms of mobile app development makes just a little sense.
+As we may judge from the market review, companies turn to personal finance app development for various purposes.
+They combine features and build solutions according to the audience’s needs, so sorting out apps based on their area of focus in terms of mobile app development makes just a little sense.

 First and foremost, if you want to build a personal finance app, you have to choose whether it’s going to be a simple or a complex app.

-That’s why eventually a complex personal finance app was invented.
+That’s why, eventually, a complex personal finance app was invented.
 Complex solutions ensure automatic data entry, as you can connect them with bank accounts or credit cards.
 Let’s say you got the money transferred; the app recognizes this and adds it to the budget.
-Then again, you buy groceries and the app commits the transaction before you can say knife.
+Then again, you buy groceries, and the app commits the transaction before you can say knife.
 Owing to precise real-time data tracking, there is no chance to forget or miss something.
-Though make sure the application has strong security.
+However, make sure the application has strong security.

 You might be wondering why developers keep on building simple applications when we have these cool complex things.
 That’s not hard to guess, as the first ones are cheaper and faster to create.